Fort Cowan Cowan: History

-Fort Cowan Cowan is a Second World War defence facility located on the western side of Moreton Island in Moreton Bay.
+Fort Cowan Cowan is a World War II defence facility located on the western side of Moreton Island in Moreton Bay.
 The fort was commissioned by the Queensland Government in 1935 and constructed in 1937.
 It was operational until 1945 after which operations were scaled down and was eventually officially closed in 1960.

 Fort Cowan Cowan was part of a network of artillery installations designed to defend Brisbane and Moreton Bay from attack by sea and which were in turn part of a larger scheme begun in 1935 to upgrade coastal defences.
 It was completed in 1937 and contributed to the coastal defence of Queensland until the end of the Second World War.
 Within the perimeter of Fort Cowan Cowan, which belonged to the Australian Army, the Royal Australian Navy (RAN) also had a presence with their RAN3 defence establishment.

 Moreton Bay was named by Lieutenant James Cook after James Douglas, 14th Earl of Morton, the then president of the Royal Society in Britain who had been influential in raising a grant of for the voyage of HMS Endeavour in its search for Terra Australis.
 Matthew Flinders then named Moreton Island in 1799 after the bay.
 European settlement on Moreton Island began in 1848 when the Queensland Department of Harbours and Marine built a pilot station near Bulwer on the north western side of the island to guide vessels through the passages of Moreton Bay.
 This was followed by the building of the Cape Moreton Lighthouse in 1857, at the northerly tip of the island and then the Comboyuro Lighthouse in 1877.

 A telegraph office opened at Cape Moreton in August 1864, followed by a schoolroom in 1879.
 A telegraph line was constructed during the 1890s, to service the lighthouse.
 A Morse Lamp for signalling was installed at Cape Moreton c.
 1910.
 The lamp is recorded as having a range of 20 mi and as being in constant use for signalling purposes.
 Signal flags were used for daytime communication.
 A post office opened at Cape Moreton in 1915, and closed in the early 1920s with the lightkeepers serving as post masters during this period.
 Moreton Island was also the site of Queensland's only whaling station.
 In operation from 1952 to 1962, it closed after declining whale numbers made it unfeasible to continue.
 Today, Moreton Island has a small permanent population spread among three townships, Kooringal, Bulwer and Cowan Cowan and is primarily viewed as a holiday/recreational destination.